-Limitations of PyTorch on Cerebras
+Limitations of PyTorch on Cerebras#

-Floating Point Precision¶
+Floating Point Precision#

-This is due to the architecture of the system itself and thus, there are no plans to support other precision modes at this time.
+There are no plans to support other precision modes at this time.

 This means that there are a number of caveats as to how the training loop is allowed to be constructed, all of which are already addressed in our custom PyTorch runner classses.
 Refer to our implementations of the various hooks mentioned in PyTorch Runners.

-Learning Rate Scheduler¶
+Learning Rate Scheduler#

 Currently, we do not support the typical PyTorch learning rate scheduler paradigm.
 A typical PyTorch learning scheduler would compute a learning rate scalar and set the values of the learning rates in the optimizer parameter groups.
-However, due to current limitations of the system requiring static graphs, we cannot support this behaviour.
+However, due to current limitations of the system requiring static graphs, we cannot support this behavior.

 There are two different ways of scheduling a learning rate, depending on whether you are running in pipeline mode or in weight streaming mode.